- Music

 Album Review: Dove Ellis, Blizzard

-A breathtakingly soulful debut - not a single skip.
-9/10.
+A breathtakingly soulful debut - 9/10

 Dove Ellis' anonymity is notable in an age where social media is viewed as a necessary tool for kickstarting an artist's career.
 Earnestly, it's like he came almost out of nowhere.

 The Manchester-based folk singer opened for Geese on their autumn US tour, playing to sold-out crowds in major cities with a soulful sound that will draws similarities to Cameron Winter.
-The Galwegian's debut, Blizzard, gives off that same feeling that you’re witnessing the beginnings of greatness.

-But his vocals steer away from Winter's signature, unconventional baritone, instead boasting angelic harmonies and the slightest twang that makes every alternative-folk tune so addicting.
+The Galwegian's debut, Blizzard, gives off that same feeling that you’re witnessing the beginnings of greatness, but his vocals steer away from Winter's signature, unconventional baritone, instead boasting angelic harmonies and the slightest twang that makes every alternative-folk tune so addicting.

-He captures a glimpse into Irish life, painting nostalgic images of flourishing, green pastures and stubborn stone walls, as his songs tune into feelings of loss and isolation, perhaps a symptom of leaving home.
+Ellis gives glimpses into Irish life throughout, painting nostalgic images of flourishing, green pastures and stubborn stone walls.
+His songs tune into feelings of loss and isolation -perhaps a symptom of leaving home.
+His tragic acoustic ballads meanwhile, capture a warm and atmospheric sound, like sitting by the fire on a cold winter’s night.

-"Old, dead palms wrap my eyes so tight / Gave me no chance to kiss you goodbye / Love is not the antidote to all your problems" he weeps on 'Love Is'.
+"Old, dead palms wrap my eyes so tight / Gave me no chance to kiss you goodbye / Love is not the antidote to all your problems," he weeps on 'Love Is'.

 - Watch the music video for 'Pale Song'